Harjas6/GameManagerProject/README.md

 the object being manipulated is always the correct one.

-A disadvantage is if I wanted to expand this to have multiple `GameManager`'s active at once - which was the original plan for this project if more time was available - the Singleton Pattern would not allow for that as it restricts you to one singular instance.
+A disadvantage is if I wanted to expand this to have multiple `GameManager`'s active at once - which was the original plan for this project - the Singleton Pattern would not allow for thatas it restricts you to one singular instance.
 Essentially, this refactoring has all the standard advantages and disadvantages to employing the Singleton Pattern.